 The Sample Preparation Network was created in 2019 by the EuChemS-DAC Sample Preparation Task Force, so as to to allow members of the sample preparation community to work collectively towards promoting, improving and synchronizing activities in the area.
 The Sample Preparation Network is a major outcome of the EuChemS-DAC Sample Preparation Study Group and an ideal platform to increase the impact and visibility of sample preparation.

-Elia Psillakis (Head of the Study Group and Network) is Professor in Water Chemistry at the School of Environmental Engineering, Technical University of Crete, Greece.
-She received her Chemistry degree from Universitè Montpellier II (France) and her PhD from the University of Bristol (U.K.).
-In 2009, she was selected for a Fulbright Research Fellowship and used it at Caltech, USA.
+Elefteria (Elia) Psillakis (Head of the Study Group and Network) is Professor in Water Chemistry at the School of Chemical and Environmental Engineering, Technical University of Crete, Greece.
+She received her Chemistry degree from Universitè Montpellier II, France, and her PhD from University of Bristol, U.K. In 2007, she was selected for a Fulbright Research Fellowship and used it at Caltech, USA.
 Her research activities focus on (i) understanding and developing new sample preparation methods and (ii) monitoring the environmental fate of organic contaminants.

 Manuel Miró is Full Professor in Analytical Chemistry at the University of the Balearic Islands; Visiting Professor at Charles University; and member of the IUPAC Chemistry and Environment Division.
 He is currently the Reviews Editor of Analytica Chimica Acta and Associate Editor of the Encyclopedia of Analytical Science, 3rd Edition.
 His publication record shows over 185 refereed articles and book chapters, with an h-index of 38.
 His research is focused on novel miniaturized and automatic fluidic platforms for sample processing.